-Camille is now a research fellow at the University of Tasmania.
+Camille is now a lecturer at the University of Tasmania.

 The Kimberley freshwater fish fauna is the least studied in Australia; its true biodiversity and evolutionary history are unknown.
 The aim of my project is to assess the true freshwater fish biodiversity in the Kimberley using a combination of genetic and morphological approaches, and to investigate the influence of past and present geological and climatic processes on the evolution of these communities and their distributions.